MarlinFirmware/MarlinDocumentation/_setting/machine_info.md

 subopts:
 -
-  name: STRING_CONFIG_H_AUTHOR
+  name: CUSTOM_MACHINE_NAME
   type: string
   since: 1.0.0
   until:

-  brief: The author of the configuration file.
+  brief: Machine name and/or model.
-  description: This option exists to provide information about who last modified the configuration.
-It is displayed in the identifier string sent to the host when Marlin first boots up, and it may also be displayed on the LCD Info Screen.
+  description: Use this option to provide the name or model of the machine.
+This is displayed in the message sent to the host when Marlin first boots up, and it may also be displayed on the LCD Info Screen.
-  tags: [ info, in-review ]
   example:
   -
-    value: '"(Sam Smith, My Prusa i3)"'
+    value: '"3D Printer"'
 ---
 Use these options to set Human-readable information about the machine, which may also be displayed on the host or LCD.